Fisher Covered Railroad Bridge: Description and history

-The bridge was built in 1908, and was, at the time of its listing on the National Register in 1974, the last covered bridge in the state to carry railroad traffic.
+The bridge was built in 1908, and was, at the time of its listing on the National Register in 1974, the last covered bridge in the United States to carry railroad traffic.
 It was built by the Boston and Maine Railroad on the route of the St. Johnsbury and Lamoille County Railroad, which it controlled.
 In 1968, it was threatened with demolition in favor of a steel truss.
 A pier was built under the bridge, and four steel girders were installed to support the bridge's load.